kavia-common/microskill-learning-platform-263346-263364/frontend_react/README-LMS.md

 - Start: npm install && npm start
 - Routes: Single page; top right Progress toggles the view.

+## AI Generation (Optional)

+If the backend is running (see backend/README.md), you can:
+- Create -> Create (AI): open the Creator Generate screen to input Topic/Audience/Tone and call /api/generate-lesson.
+- In lesson detail: use "Generate Media (AI)" to call /api/generate-media and render local MP4 + WebVTT under /assets/.
+The Home Feed and Lesson Detail will automatically map generated assets by slug (derived from the title).
+The UI gracefully falls back to captions-only if video is still processing.

 ## Dummy Content Toggle

 To demo without a backend or when the API returns empty, enable the local dummy lessons: